 To start a janitorial cleaning business, there are common costs associated like:

-Yes, it is profitable because it includes relatively low start-up costs and a virtually unending list of potential clients (offices, hospitals, schools, and restaurants) for building a reputation in the cleaning industry.
+Yes, it is profitable because it includes relatively low start-up costs and a virtually unending list of potential customers (offices, hospitals, schools, and restaurants) for building a reputation in the cleaning industry.

-Typically, it is based on the customer needs and business demand of cleaning or janitorial service to include in your business.
+Typically, it is based on the customer needs and business demand of cleaning or janitorial service.
 If we talk about average earnings, it can easily earn up to $100,000 every month.
-You can earn money daily as you start receiving the payment from the customers as per the work.

 On the bottom line, if you plan to start a cleaning business, then it’s a good idea and a profitable business.

 Just look at each of the detailed steps mentioned in the article and take your valuable time to plan on it.
 First, you need to analyze your competitors and determine the customer demands to be on top of the market.